 1. THE CHRISTIAN FAITH IS FOUNDED ON THREE PRIMARY CALLS WE SEE THROUGH JESUS; To love God, to love our neighbor, and to love ourselves.

-5. LOVE OF SELF MEANS ENGAGING IN SPIRITUAL DISCIPLINES Worship, prayer, music, poetry, art, study of the Bible and other literature feeds the mind, heart and spirit.
+4. LOVE OF SELF MEANS ENGAGING IN SPIRITUAL DISCIPLINES Worship, prayer, music, poetry, art, study of Scripture and other spiritual literature feeds the mind, heart and spirit.
 Love of self also includes giving time for rest, recreation, nurturing friendship, a healthy diet and physical exercise.
 Love of self requires humility and humor.